LNPacio/CalcolaBollettePY/README_EN.md

 ✅ **The event MUST be set as "All day"**
    - When creating the event, check the **"All day"** box

-✅ **The end date is EXCLUDED**
-   - If Mario is away from March 1st to 5th, the event should be set from March 1st to March 6th
-   - This way it will count 5 days (1, 2, 3, 4, 5)

 ### ⚠️ Important